They fought to keep our allies free, even as their freedom at home was restricted.

 Now, Oregonians from across the metro region can gain a new appreciation of an era when "separate but equal" was the law of the land — as seen through the eyes of African American soldiers, sailors, Marines, pilots and medics serving in segregated units during WWII.

-The Oregon Historical Society in Portland is hosting the special new exhibit, "Fighting for the Right to Fight: African American Experiences in World War II," through Jan.
+The Oregon Historical Society in Portland is hosting the exhibit, "Fighting for the Right to Fight: African American Experiences in World War II," through Jan.
 12. It will be open to everyone at no cost on Monday, Nov.
-11, a day better known as Veterans Day.
+11, Veterans Day.

 For those attending at other times, admission is regularly $10, with discounts available for students, seniors, teachers and youth.
-Tickets are always free for OHS members and all Multnomah County residents.
+Tickets are always free for Oregon Historical Society members and all Multnomah County residents.

-"They came home and were shocked at how little things had changed," she explained in an interview at the museum, located downtown at 1200 S.W.
+"They came home, and were shocked at how little things had changed," she said in an interview at the museum, 1200 S.W.
 Park Ave.

 The exhibit was created by The National WWII Museum in New Orleans and has been traveling for a few years.
 It includes artifacts — such as medals, navigational equipment and uniforms — plus numerous displays, historic photographs, interactive video screens and oral histories.
 Another highlight is an original short film detailing the famed 332nd Fighter Group.

-And while special attention is paid to the Tuskegee Airmen, as they were more commonly called, the retrospective also reports on African American experiences in the U.S. Army, U.S. Navy, Merchant Marine, Army Nurse Corps and U.S. Marines.
+And while special attention is paid to the Tuskegee Airmen, as they were more commonly called, the retrospective also reports on African American experiences in the U.S. Army, U.S. Navy, Merchant Marine, Army Nurse Corps and U.S. Marine Corps.

-Nearly 1 million African Americans were trained by the U.S. Army during WWII, though most were assigned logistical and noncombat roles in order to send white men to the frontlines.
+Nearly 1 million African Americans were trained by the U.S. Army during WWII, though most were assigned logistical and noncombat roles to send white men to the front lines.